EventSaucePHP/EventSauce/docs/docs/index.md

 EventSauce is a no-nonsense event sourcing library for PHP with a focus on developer experience and productivity.
 This library was developed with the idea that you should be able to add event sourced parts to your application with ease.
 No application-wide rewrites and no big investments upfront.

+## You're in Control

+Event sourcing is a tool to build a domain model.
+You should own this model, therefor you should own your tooling.
+EventSauce is as much an implementation reference, as it is a library.
+You can use it in your application, but you can also copy it and take full control.

+## Extensible by Design

 The core is built around a set of (tiny) interfaces, which gives you the freedom to choose the tools that meet your requirements.
+Implement them however you see fit.
+Use them, don't use them.
+It's your choice!

+## Pragmatic by Nature

 Many parts of the library are extremely pragmatic in nature.
 You're encouraged to take control over it.
 It allows everything from  custom storage adapter to highly customizable